This article aims to provide crucial details on this subject based on my 35 years of experience as a developer of business phone systems.

 I can’t get calls directly on my phone.
 They all go to voicemail.
 Why?

-If all your calls go directly to voicemail, you probably enabled the "do not disturb" feature on your service.
+If all your calls go directly to voicemail, you probably enabled your service's "do not disturb" feature.

 If you can’t find how to log on to it, call your service provider and ask them to reset it for you.